William Lawson (explorer): Bathurst War

-Member of the elite squattocracy
+Squatting

 After the Bathurst War, Lawson retired from the British Army and became focused on acquiring land.
 Throughout the 1820s and 1830s he obtained further large parcels of land especially along the Coolaburragundy River and at Kurrajong.
 By the 1840s, he had become one of the largest landholders in the colony, a powerful squatter with 150,000 acres, 84,000 sheep and 15,000 cattle to his name.
 He became an importer of thoroughbred horses and an important identity in the horse-racing and fox hunting industries.

 He completed his mansion, Veteran Hall, at Prospect, but was still very active in the running of his properties out west.
 Conflict between Lawson's employees and Aboriginal people during the process of taking this land was at times reported, with serious violence occurring during the seizure of land along the Barwon River.

 His sons, William Junior and Nelson, also became extensive landholders.
-The Lawson family cemented their association within the elite squattocracy with the marrying of William Junior to Caroline Icely, sister of the wealthy squatter Thomas Icely.
+The Lawson family consolidated their squatting with the marrying of William Junior to Caroline Icely, the sister of wealthy squatter Thomas Icely.

 The wealth Lawson obtained from the pastoral industry was built upon the utilisation of cheap convict labour.
 Convicts were assigned to Lawson as virtual slave labour, those that absconded were sometimes punished with 100 lashes before being returned to his properties.
 With the end of transportation of convicts to New South Wales in the 1840s, Lawson strongly advocated for the importation of cheap foreign coolie labour.
 In 1841 he obtained labourers from Chile but was prohibited from bringing "hill coolies" from India.
 Lawson also chaired meetings in support of the resumption of convict transportation and also employed imported Chinese coolies, who absconded due to poor rations and underpayment.

 Political career

-Lawson had become one of the highest profile colonists and in 1843 he chose to enter politics, and was elected to the New South Wales Legislative Council for the County of Cumberland as a representative of the Aristocratic party.
-He remained a member of parliament until 1848, rarely contributing to discussion but often voting in the interests of protecting the privileged status of the squattocracy.
+Lawson had become one of the highest profile colonists and in 1843 he chose to enter politics, and he was elected to the New South Wales Legislative Council as the member for the County of Cumberland.
+He remained a member of parliament until 1848, rarely contributing to discussion but often voting in the interests of squatters.

 He died at his estate, Veteran Hall in Prospect on 16 June 1850 and was buried at St Bartholomew's cemetery.

 Legacy

 The town of Lawson in the Blue Mountains is named after him.

-Following Lawson's death, Veteran Hall was eventually acquired by the Metropolitan Water Board and most of the granted property is now submerged by the waters of Prospect reservoir.
-The house was demolished in 1926.

 His son Nelson Lawson succeeded him in his seat in the New South Wales Legislative Council.
-His daughter Susanna Caroline Lawson married John Rendell Street, founder of the Street dynasty.
+His granddaughter Susanna married Australian politician John Rendell Street, who was the patriarch of the Street family.

-In 1963 Lawson was honoured, together with Blaxland and Wentworth, on a postage stamp issued by Australia Post depicting the Blue Mountains crossing.
+In 1963, Lawson was honoured, together with Blaxland and Wentworth, on a postage stamp issued by Australia Post depicting the Blue Mountains crossing.